peiyaoli2/Lyrics/README.md

 This is the repository for CS410 course project - peiyaol2, pj2, xinyigu2

-Our main goal is to do topic modeling on the lyrics database given some specific query input.
+This program runs on the command line and does topic modeling on the lyrics database given some specific query input.

 ## Getting started
 *Important*: please log onto google drive with your illinois account and [download our database](https://drive.google.com/file/d/1g8SArnDU4XOSbdUIZvQ1-glQ5cJnFOlF/view?usp=sharing), then put the unzipped csv file in the program directory.